hredhayxz/task_manager/README.md

-That sounds like a comprehensive project you're working on using the Flutter framework and the GetX state management library.
+That sounds like a comprehensive project I am working on using the Flutter framework and the GetX state management library.
 GetX is a popular package in the Flutter community that offers a variety of utilities for state management, navigation, dependency injection, and more.
-It's great to hear that you're using it for your project.
+It's great to using it for my project.

-Since you mentioned that your app involves user accounts, tasks with statuses, and interactions with a REST API, here are some general tips and guidelines that might be helpful for your project:
+Since I mentioned that my app involves user accounts, tasks with statuses, and interactions with a REST API, here are some general tips and guidelines:

 1. **Project Structure and Organization:**
    - Divide your project into logical folders and modules for better organization.
 For example, you might have folders for screens, controllers, models, services, and API calls.